Trump marks Jewish US heritage month, vows to combat antisemitic bigotry

 “Today begins Jewish American Heritage Month.
 As President Trump has proclaimed, “we reaffirm... our rejection of antisemitic bigotry... [and] give thanks for the profound contributions that Jewish Americans continue to make to our society & way of life,”" Friedman wrote.

-Former US President Bush in 2006 first set aside the month of May to recognize Jewish contributions to the United States, dating to as early as 1654 when 23 Sephardic Jews immigrated as a group to the New World, landing in New York, then known as New Amsterdam.
+Former US president George W. Bush first set aside the month of May in 2006 to recognize Jewish contributions to the United States, dating to as early as 1654 when 23 Sephardic Jews immigrated as a group to the New World, landing in New York, then known as New Amsterdam.

 “In the centuries since, Jewish Americans have contributed in countless ways to our country’s culture and character, Trump wrote.